nikcorg/extract/README.md

 );
 ```

-The extraction path can include dots for extacting a sub-property.
+The extraction path can include dots for extracting a sub-property.

 ```javascript
 require(["extract!foo.bar?some/module"],